MPIDR/EGM/1_reproducible_results/readme.md

 | 70511 |  3565|  2016|                     13|                      3|
 | 70512 |  3566|  2016|                     13|                      3|

 The analysis below also uses data from secondary sources.
 This was used to check the quality of the demographic information collected using the EGM.
-The `individuals81` dataset records the 1978 census cOnducted by INDE power company in Rio Negro before the killings.
+The `individuals81` dataset records the 1978 census conducted by INDE power company in Rio Negro before the killings.
 (It is referred to as '81' because the census report was published in 1981.)

 ``` r
 individuals81 %>% head %>% kable